UCLALibrary/research-tips/_workshops/2018-12-14-collecting-and-citing-sources.markdown

     - Quickly generate a bibliography in your preferred citation style
 acrl-frames:
     - Information Has Value
+# CORE COMPETENCIES
+core-competencies:
+    - Gather and organize information and data.
+    - Use information and data ethically
 tags:
     - Zotero
     - citation management